hbakhtiyor/strsim/README.md

 2. targets ([]string): Each string in this array will be matched against the main string.

 ##### Returns
-(MatchResult): An object with a `Candidates` field, which gives a similarity score for each target string, a `BestMatch` field, which specifies which target string was most similar to the main string, and a `BestMatchIndex` field, which specifies the index of the `BestMatch` in the `targets` array.
+(MatchResult): An object with a `Matches` field, which gives a similarity score for each target string, a `BestMatch` field, which specifies which target string was most similar to the main string, and a `BestMatchIndex` field, which specifies the index of the `BestMatch` in the `targets` array.

 ##### Examples
 ```go